emerald-dao/emerald-academy-v2/src/lib/content/cadence-by-example/en/14-resources.md

       // Will get run when the resource is created init(rarity: String, name: String) {
-         self.id = self.uuid // every resource has a unique `uuid` field that will never be the same self.rarity = rarity
+         // every resource has a unique `uuid` field
+         // that will never be the same, even after the resource is destroyed self.id = self.uuid
+         self.rarity = rarity
          self.name = name